folio-org/mod-source-record-manager/README.md

     http://localhost:9130/_/proxy/tenants/<tenant_name>/modules
 ```

+## Interaction with Kafka

+There are several properties that should be set for modules that interact with Kafka: **KAFKA_HOST, KAFKA_PORT, OKAPI_URL, ENV**(unique env ID).
+After setup, it is good to check logs in all related modules for errors.
+Data import consumers and producers work in separate verticles that are set up in RMB's InitAPI for each module.
+That would be the first place to check deploy/install logs.

+**Environment variables** that can be adjusted for this module and default values:
+* "_kafkacache.topic.number.partitions_": 1
+* "_kafkacache.topic.replication.factor_": 1
+* "_kafkacache.log.retention.ms_": 18000000
+* "_kafkacache.topic_": events_cache
+* "_srm.kafkacache.cleanup.interval.ms_": 3600000
+* "_srm.kafkacache.expiration.time.hours_": 3
+* "_srm.kafka.RawMarcChunkConsumer.instancesNumber_": 5
+* "_srm.kafka.StoredMarcChunkConsumer.instancesNumber_": 5
+* "_srm.kafka.DataImportConsumersVerticle.instancesNumber_": 5
+* "_srm.kafka.DataImportJournalConsumersVerticle.instancesNumber_": 5
+* "_srm.kafka.RawChunksKafkaHandler.maxDistributionNum_": 100
+* "_srm.kafka.CreatedRecordsKafkaHandler.maxDistributionNum_": 100
+* "_srm.kafka.DataImportConsumer.loadLimit_": 5

+#### Note
+**These variables are relevant for the **Iris** release.
+Module version: 3.0.0 (3.0.1, 3.0.2, 3.0.3, 3.0.4, 3.0.5).**

 ## REST Client

 Provides RMB generated Client to call the module's endpoints.
 The Client is packaged into the lightweight jar.